timharek/timharek.no/content/blog/2023-12-26-passwords.md

 #### What is a Passphrase

-A passphrase consists of multiple words, commonly sepearated by a special character.
+A passphrase consists of multiple words, commonly separated by a special character.
 The words in the passphrase should be irrelevant to each other.

 A bad example would be `apple*orange*kiwi`, because all of those words have one